Jimwi/ilets_words/day24/12 Timothy Geithner on the Great Recession.md

 Ezra Klein: We have decided to live with that.
 Why do you think that is?
 Why do you think that the sort of urgent collapses on Wall Street did ultimately force action, whereas at a certain point we decided, if these millions of people just become long term unemployed, that is a cost that we'll live with?

 Tim Geithner: I think in the midst of the darkest days of the fall of '08, there was enough fear and panic about the cost of the average American that congress felt they had to respond.
 They didn't really know what it was going to take, but they really had to.
 There's no alternate at that point.
 That wasn't because of the power of the institutions in Wall Street.
 It's because of a widespread recognition that the value of America savings had just fallen by a level 5 times greater than what started the Great Depression.
 It was a overwhelming existential imperative at that time.
 People have written over time that our system is pretty good at crises.
 It's really pretty good, over time facing existential threat, marshaling the unique strengths of the United States to deploy the type of response you need.
 Then, what happened?
-What happened is that the basic divisiveness of the American political system, the loss of confidence in government, the scale of the political opposition to government, the scale of the skepticism about deficits in that context took over, and there was a bit of premature austerity fever.
-That saps the will and the strength to do a bunch of things that would have helped make the recovery stronger.
+What happened is that the basic `divisiveness` of the American political system, the loss of confidence in government, the scale of the political opposition to government, the scale of the skepticism about deficits in that context took over, and there was a bit of premature austerity fever.
+That `saps` the will and the strength to do a bunch of things that would have helped make the recovery stronger.
 We were growing, but growing at pace that was too slow to bring unemployment down as fast as we could have in that context.
-I guess you could say it was what history has shown about the United States, which is in the acute extremes, when you're at the edge of the abyss, our system; again, it's sometimes messy, responded pretty well.
+I guess you could say it was what history has shown about the United States, which is in the acute extremes, when you're at the edge of the `abyss`, our system; again, it's sometimes messy, responded pretty well.
 Remember, that was a very dangerous moment because we were at the midst of a political transition across parties, no strong governing majority in congress, a very dangerous moment.
 Yet at that moment, you had Democrats and Republicans come together and say, "We're going to do what it takes," in that context.
 That's a good thing for the country.
 It's not enough though because a lot of the challenges we still face as a country, they're going to require compromise and accommodation and legislation that's going to require majorities that include Democrats and Republicans.
 Unless we rebuild that capacity, it's going to harder for us to make a bigger dent on some of these long term challenges.

 Ezra Klein: How different was dealing with Republicans in the House and the Senate behind closed doors, versus what it was like in public at a hearing or even non-direct negotiations with just the two parties kind of coming to their positions and articulating them to the public?

 Tim Geithner: It's very different worlds.
 The world that most Americans see is the world of extreme, adolescent political theater.
 When you're in a room, and you're trying to solve a problem; you're working through something.
-It's a sort of more encouraging thing about those individuals on the Hill and their willingness to try and think about problems.
-Ultimately, what happens though is you leave the room, and they go back and try to figure out, can they get the votes for something in their party?
+It's a sort of more encouraging thing about those individuals on the Hill and their willingness to try and think about problems. `Ultimately`, what happens though is you leave the room, and they go back and try to figure out, can they get the votes for something in their party?
 Most of things that the country needs today, they're pretty divisive.

 Ezra Klein: As a reporter, one of the things I found over and again, is that all these processes begin in a room, to some degree.
 When they begin, you'll call the people who are in the room, and these are the folks with the information.
 They'll say, "God, that was really encouraging.
 I really think we might be able to get something done here."
 With every step people takes out of the room, and eventually you have to go out of the room, it becomes more and more remote, and typically it ultimately, completely falls apart.
 It often felt to me that the room doesn't mislead anyone in Washington so much as it misleads the people in it -- because the feeling of working things out on an individual level, it feels so normal, and as you say, it's more adult.
 Then, when you leave that room, the basic dynamics of American politics at this moment in time with the parties as polarized as they are take over.
 All of a sudden, how goodhearted the individuals are, it doesn't matter much that anymore.